Polypants/threejs_tutorial/README.md

 ## Creating a Sphere

 Let’s make something to look at now.
-Before the renderer code, we can add the following code.
+Before the `renderer` code, we can add the following code.
-Well need to define a shape for the object to take and the material for it to be made out of, then we’ll combine the two and finally, we'll add that to the scene.
+When we want to create 3D object in Three.js, we need to define the object's shape and material separately, then they get combined to create a 3D object.
+Then it needs to be added to the scene.

 ```
 var sphereGeometry = new THREE.SphereGeometry();